-- Model letter formation, sky writing, etc specifically for left-handed children with your left hand. - Make sure that left handed children sit on the left of right handed children at the end of a table so they do not have a right-handed person to their left. - Left -handed children usually need to have the paper slightly to the left of centre of their body and should be encouraged to tilt their work clockwise so they can see what they have written. - Experiment with the seat height some left handed children may need a higher seat to view their work clearly and to prevent the elbow locking into their side as they work across the paper. - To avoid smudging their work Left handed children should be encouraged to position their fingers about 1.5cm away from the end of their writing implement.
+- Model letter formation, sky writing, etc specifically for left-handed children with your left hand. - Make sure that left handed children sit on the left of right handed children. - Left -handed children usually need to have the paper slightly to the left of centre of their body and should be encouraged to tilt their work clockwise so they can see what they have written. - Experiment with the seat height some left handed children may need a higher seat to view their work clearly and to prevent the elbow locking into their side as they work across the paper. - To avoid smudging their work Left handed children should be encouraged to position their fingers about 1.5cm away from the end of their writing implement.
 The pencil should sit in the 'V' between the thumb and the forefinger, sitting parallel to the thumb.
 The wrist should be straight.